 *For those who own BOB strollers (or are planning to purchase a used one) manufactured before 9/30/15, please refer to BOB’s education video about how to properly and safely use the front wheel and quick release.

 6. Baby Jogger City Select – Reversible, all-terrain convertible

 - Price: Single ~ MSRP $529+; Doubles kit ~ MSRP $169

 - Stroller Weight: 29.5 lbs

-If you’re planning on another baby in the near future (within the next 2.5 years…), don’t overlook convertible strollers; these are strollers that start out as a single and later become a double.
-The big downside to convertible stroller is the extra weight and bulk, though because you can use them through multiple children, they can be a tremendous value.
+If you’re planning on another baby in the near future (within the next 2.5 years…), don’t overlook convertible strollers.
+These are full size strollers that start out as a single and later become a double.
+The big downside to convertible strollers is the extra weight and bulk, though because you can use them through multiple children, they can be a tremendous value.

 You can remove the seat and use it just as a frame stroller with your car seat – you can even purchase a bassinet for 0-6 months (if you aren’t a big car seat user).